alshedivat/al-folio/_posts/2019-06-03-An-Introduction-To-Programming-Languages.md

 and the material I used along the way to get a deeper understanding.

 1. The first book I would suggest would be ["The semantics of Programming Languages" ](https://www.scss.tcd.ie/Matthew.Hennessy/splexternal2015/LectureNotes/Notes14%20copy.pdf) by Matthew Hennessy.

+2. The other really great collection of material can be found on [this](https://www.scss.tcd.ie/Matthew.Hennessy/splexternal2015/reading.php) link.
+I have a lot of catching up to do and I am trying to do so slowly.